 Leavitt Peak 11,569', is the second highest peak in the Sonora Pass area.
 It is also the highest peak north of Tower Peak along the northern Sierra Crest.
 The east shoulder is a popular class 1 walk up hike off the Pacific Crest Trail and the views from the large flat slate covered summit are extensive up and down range.

-The northeast ridge is a straight forward class 2 scramble that gets a little knife edgy in places.
+The northeast ridge is a straightforward class 2 scramble that gets a little knife edgy in places.
 It is a satisfying alternative to the regular route for those looking for a more interesting approach.
+It is a little shorter.
+It is recommended that hikers descend via the east shoulder.

 From the town of Sonora in the Sierra foothills go 70 miles east on Hwy.
 108 to Sonora Pass.